unixpickle/Benchmarks/array-reverse/README.md

 For the tests up to and including *C (-O0)* I used the full 100,000 iterations.
 For Swift, I did 10,000 iterations and scaled up by a factor of 10.
 For Ruby and both Pythons, I used 500 iterations and scaled up by 200.

+I noticed that PHP does not appear to perform the array reverse method in O(1) time.

 # Results with builtins

 These results use each language's "builtin" reverse method.
 Interestingly, JavaScript's Array.reverse() is actually slower than reversing the array manually in this case.
 The rest of the reverse builtins are inline with the optimized C performance.